designgears/Manjaro-SteamOS/Instructions for install.md

 Run the second script remember to chmod it to make it executable then
 #. sudo ./Install_2nd.sh

-ROGUE-ENEMY

- The bottom left command button (next to Dpad) if held down for a second or so will cycle through 4 modes and change led colour as well , blue=silent green=performance yellow=special (best performance and frametimes) and red=max

- If you dont like rogue enemy you can install simple decky tpd and HHD if you install HHD. if you install HHD you have to remove rogue-enemy like this-

- # sudo pacman -R rogue-enemy

  Here are links for Decky loader